alex-ulnv/sudoku_solver_api/README.md

 ## Design considerations
 * Framework: `Flask`
 	* `Flask` is very lightweight.
 We do not have a lot of database configurations, and relatively straight forward functionality
 	* `Django` would be the second choice, since it is highly configurable, but many of those configurations may be overkill for the task at hand.
 Therefore, `Flask` was chosen.
 Django has a great benefit of being highly scalable.
-Going with `Flask` will not necessarily be a theat to scalability, as the `Flask` app can always be merged with a `Django` project later.
+Going with `Flask` will not necessarily be a theat to scalability, as a `Flask` app can always be merged with a `Django` project later.
 * Database: `SQLite`
 	* `Flask` comes with a well-integrated connection to `SQLite`.
 We would like to have a relationship functionality, therefore NoSQL option might not be sufficient.
 Since we are having only two tables, storing only `String` and `Integer` types, and have only one relation, `SQLite` might have just the right minimum functionality without using much resources.
 * Algorithm for solving the Sudoku: